A moduli stack of tropical curves: Introduction

+Of course, for logarithmically smooth curves, this is a very well-known fact (see e.g. \cite[Section 3.4]{Gross_book}), but the model of Theorem~\ref{thm_tropicalization} is a convenient frame in which to consider other tropical realization problems, which can thus be divided into questions of surjectivity and smoothness of tropicalization morphisms analogous.
+For example, the realization question for tropical genus~$1$ curves in toric varieties was answered by this method~\cite{RanganathanSantosParkerWiseII}.

-In \cite[Theorem 4.4]{FosterRanganathanTalpoUlirsch_logPic} it is shown that the moduli stack $\calM_{g,n}^{\log}$ of logarithmic curves may be viewed as a categorification of a {\em moduli space of metrized curve complexes} in the sense of \cite{AminiBaker_metrizedcurvecomplexes} over the category $\mathbf{LogSch}$ of logarithmic schemes.
+In \cite[Theorem 4.4]{FosterRanganathanTalpoUlirsch_logPic} it is shown that the moduli stack $\calM_{g,n}^{\log}$ of logarithmic curves may be viewed as a fine moduli stack parameterizing of {\em metrized curve complexes} in the sense of \cite{AminiBaker_metrizedcurvecomplexes} over the category $\mathbf{LogSch}$ of logarithmic schemes.
 Theorem~\ref{thm_tropicalization} shows that $a^\ast \calM_{g,n}^{\trop}$ functions as a lift of the moduli stack $\calM_{g,n}^{\trop}$ to $\mathbf{LogSch}$, thereby realizing both of these objects within the same category.
 From this point of view, the tropicalization map $\trop_{g,n}$ is the map that associates to a metrized curve complex its underlying tropical curve.